Your Guide to UM Residence Halls

 Jesse Residence Hall

-Jesse Hall is on the far west side of campus.
+Jesse Hall is on the west side of campus.
 It is 11 stories tall and has three elevators.
-The floors alternate between male and female housing.
-A large lounge on the 11th floor has a community kitchen for residents.
-Each floor has a study lounge, with a TV lounge on the first floor.
+A large lounge on the 11th floor has a community kitchen for residents, and each floor has a study lounge.

 Because of its height, Jesse offers unique and stunning views of Missoula just outside a resident’s room window.
-There is also a Mountain Line bus stop just next to Jesse Hall, which provides students with quick access to the public transportation system.
+There is also a Mountain Line bus stop close by, which provides students with quick access to the public transportation system.
+Jesse Hall also features the fastest wireless speeds of all the residence halls on campus.

 Click Here for a Virtual Tour of a Jesse Hall Double Room